Fulfilling Workforce Housing Needs in the Lake Tahoe Region

 Information about individual properties may be found on TRPA’s Lake Tahoe Info Parcel Tracker.
 The parcel summary will show if a deed restriction is on record for a property.
 If one is recorded, the parcel tracker lists a summary of the terms of the deed restriction, as well as a copy of the deed restriction itself.
 It also shows a record of communication with the homeowner, if any, and enforcement cases.

 While information on individual parcels is openly available on Lake Tahoe Info, TRPA policies do not allow the release of lists or personal addresses of property owners who participate in TRPA programs such as deed-restrictions.
-In September 2023, TRPA entered into a contract with a third-party consultant, HousingInc., to conduct the annual compliance and monitoring of deed-restrictions for 2023 and 2024, and to produce an annual report on the compliance status of all deed-restricted units which will be available to the Governing Board and the public.
-The consultant has also been asked to make recommendations for improvements to the process as a whole.
+In September 2023, TRPA entered into a contract with a third-party consultant, HousingInc., to conduct the annual compliance and monitoring of deed-restrictions for 2023 and 2024, and to produce an annual report on the compliance status of all deed-restricted units which will be available to the Governing Board and the public, and to make recommendations for improvements to the process as a whole.
+The agency annually reports the status of all deed restrictions as part of its Performance Measures Report.